 Because Atmel is moving more and more of their production capacity to surface mount ICs, the DIP packaged ATmega is becoming more and more difficult to get.
 To keep up with demand, we now offer the Arduino Uno R3 with an SMD ATmega.
 The board is identical to the PTH version of the Uno, but you won't be able to remove the ATmega without some hot-air.
 This change shouldn't affect most users.
 Besides - when was the last time you managed to destroy an ATmega and needed to repair an Arduino board?
 Those things are nearly indestructible.

 *Note: Arduino IDE old version 1.0.6 is needed to programe this board.

-Please note that the boards have a CH340G USB-Controller.
+*Please note that the boards have a CH340G USB-Controller rather than ATmega16 like regular UNO.
 They are recognized on Linux without any additional drivers.
 Mac OS and Windows users may need to install an additional driver.

 |Operating Voltage:||5 V|

 |Input Voltage:||5 - 12 V|

 |Digital I/O Pins:||14 (of which 6 provide PWM output)|

 |Flash Memory:||32 KB (of which 0.5 KB used by bootloader)|

 Frequently Asked Questions:

 - Are these 100% compatible with the "normal" Arduino's?